AllenInstitute/MIES/Packages/doc/asyncframework.rst

  .. code-block:: igorpro

-    DFREF threadDF = ASYNC_PrepareDF("WorkerFunction", "ReadOutFunction", inOrder)
+    DFREF threadDF = ASYNC_PrepareDF("WorkerFunction", "ReadOutFunction", "WorkLoadClass", inOrder=flag)

 The :cpp:func:`ASYNC_PrepareDF` function returns a reference to a prepared data folder.
 WorkerFunction and ReadOutFunction are the function names of worker and readout this job type.
+The work load class is a string that registers the work load in a named group.
+It allows to keep track of the work loads of this group, e.g. if all work loads that were pushed to execution are already read out and thus finished.

-A job type is defined by the combination of the names of the worker function and ReadOut function.
-For a job type the readout function gets called in the same order as the jobs were executed.
+For a work load class the readout function gets called in the same order as the work loads were executed by :cpp:func:`ASYNC_Execute`.

 Setting the optional parameter ``inOrder=0`` allows to process read outs as soon as output data arrives from the worker function.